Your Guide to the Types of Fraternities and Sororities

 5 Types of Fraternities and Sororities

 What's cool about joining a service organization is that you're not limited to that group.
 You have the ability to join social or professional organizations, too.
+Joining a service organization leaves your options open while allowing you to help with a cause that's near and dear to your heart.

 When college is over, members of professional groups usually stay active after graduation.
 There are different fraternities that aren't even based out of a college.
+Whether you choose a college-based professional organization or one that's not affiliated with a school, joining a professional fraternity or sorority is a great way to network and advance in your career.

 Of the types of sororities and fraternities, new folks will skip usual pledge process.
 Instead, the Honors houses invite new members based on GPA.
 Only high-achieving students with high GPAs may receive an invitation to join.
+These types of sororities and fraternities don't usually have a chapter house or participate in many Greek events, but they're great to list on a resume.

 Greek organizations that fall under this umbrella focus on faith and culture.
 This group was born as the result of the discriminatory ways of other organizations in the past.